antiboredom/p5.patgrad/README.md

 # PatGrad.p5

 PatGrad.p5.js a relatively easy way to add patterns and gradients to your p5.js sketches.
-Read below for brief examples, or see the [examples]() folder.
+Read below for brief examples and functionality, or see the [examples](https://github.com/antiboredom/p5.patgrad/tree/main/examples) folder.

 ## Installation

-[Download the library]() and add the script tag to your index.html file, after you load in p5:
+[Download the library](https://raw.githubusercontent.com/antiboredom/p5.patgrad/main/p5.patgrad.js) and add the script tag to your index.html file, after you load in p5:

 ```html
 <script src="p5.patgrad.js"></script>